 Much of his life has been inspired by an insatiable curiosity ignited in Alan as a young scout.
 Since, experimental practices have been at the fore of his life.
 Among them, constant tests with his brother on different ways to climb, ski and build.
 He has also been an experimental subject a number of times, and is currently participating in a long-range study on aging and health.

 Among his many published articles and books are the nonfiction trilogy Beyond Environmental Crisis: Shifting Paradigms; The Practice of Technology; Wild Way Home; an ecotopian novel, Doc Forest and Blue Mt.
 Ecostery; and three Sacred Journey poetry books.

 Alan is the Associate Editor of the ten volume Selected Works of Arne Naess (SWAN) published in 2005 by Springer.
-He is coeditor of five anthologies: Philosophy of Society; Deep Ecology Movement; Ecoforestry: The Art and Science of Sustainable Forest Use; Ecology of Wisdom: Writings by Arne Naess; and Wild Foresting: Practicing Nature’s Wisdom.
+And he is co-editor of five anthologies:

 The Wild Way

 In his recent book, Wild Way Home: Spiritual Life in the 3rd Millennium, Alan explores wild journeying as a whole art called the Wild Way.
 Whole Arts unify practices and disciplines that follow certain, often cross-cultural, universal principles.